lycanthrope004/VLSI-LAB-EXP-2/README.md

 SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

-AIM:
+**AIM:**
- To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.
+ To simulate and synthesis Logic Gates,Adders and Subtractor using Vivadoo Software **APPARATUS REQUIRED :**  Vivado™ ML 2023.2

-APPARATUS REQUIRED:
-Xilinx 14.7
-Spartan6 FPGA

 **LOGIC DIAGRAM**